 Stans was incorporated on September 26, 2005 under the laws of the Province of Ontario.
-The Company is engaged in the business of the acquisition and development of mineral deposits such as uranium, molybdenum, vanadium, beryllium, and rare earth metals in the Kyrgyz Republic.
+The Company is engaged in the business of the acquisition and development of mineral deposits in the Kyrgyz Republic and Russia.
 Stans owns five subsidiaries, SevAmRus CJSC ("SevAmRus), a 99 % owned subsidiary incorporated under the laws of the Russian Federation; Didim Inc. (Didim), a 99 % owned subsidiary of SevAmRus and incorporated under the laws of the Russian Federation, Stans Energy KG LLC, ("Stans KG"), Kutisay Mining LLC, ("Kutisay"), and Kashka REE Plant Ltd., each of which is registered with the Ministry of Justice of the Kyrgyz Republic.
 Kutisay a 99 % owned subsidiary of Stans Energy KG LLC and Kashka is a wholly owned subsidiary of Stans Energy Corp.